Internet Speed Test Canada

 Test your download speed, upload speed, and latency in under 30 seconds.
 See if you are getting what you pay for, or if it is time to upgrade, downgrade, or switch providers.

 If your speeds are consistently below 70% of what you are paying for (tested on Ethernet), that is a sign of a problem you should address.
+Use our slow internet troubleshooting guide if the problem keeps happening.
 On the flip side, if you are barely using half your speed capacity, you may be overpaying for a higher tier than you need.
+Our lower your internet bill guide and internet cost calculator can help you decide whether to downgrade or switch.

 Run Your Speed Test Now